clearwater-trust/beautiful-jekyll/_posts/2018-04-10-irrational-exuberance.md

 **Only blockchains that are decentralized and distributed are appropriate for stores of monetary value.**

 One easy test for decentralization and distribution is to ask yourself if your blockchain can be subpoenaed, litigated and/or sued ([XRP](https://www.forbes.com/sites/laurashin/2017/09/08/blockchain-enterprise-firms-r3-and-ripple-sue-each-other-over-1-billion-of-cryptocurrency/#16dd11854289)).
 This includes the development group and/or figureheads at the top of your blockchain ([ETH](https://en.wikipedia.org/wiki/Vitalik_Buterin "Vitalik Buterin")).
-If your development group gets 'shut-down' by the government, will your blockchain continue to thrive?
+If your development group gets 'shut-down' by the government, will your blockchain continue to function?

+Gold cannot be litigated, subpoenaed and/or sued.
+Your blockchain should be untouchable to law enforcement and legislature if you are considering moving real value onboard.
+Satoshi Nakamoto is dead, long live bitcoin… and the more secure and private ([XMR](https://getmonero.org "Monero"))

+Does your blockchain offer anything unique?
+Smart contract integration and/or obfuscated transactions like XMR?

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.